jpgordon00/PlayFabUnityUpdater/README.md

 - Add all the required files listed in 'content' for whatever versions you want to support into the PlayFab CDN.
 > The content key for any file is a folder with the name of the version appended by the 'contentKey' value for that file.
 This means files are seperated by each new version.
 - Deploy two Azure Functions and register them on PlayFab Cloudscript Functions.
 > [Deploy](https://docs.microsoft.com/en-us/azure/devops/pipelines/targets/azure-functions?view=azure-devops&tabs=dotnet-core%2Cyaml) PollUpdater and PollUpdaterContent to the cloud.
-Ensure you have SimpleJSON.cs somewhere in your src.
+Ensure you have SimpleJSON.cs somewhere in your source.
 > Register PollUpdater and PollUpdaterContent in [PlayFab Functions](https://docs.microsoft.com/en-us/gaming/playfab/features/automation/cloudscript-af/quickstart)
 > In [Automation](https://docs.microsoft.com/en-us/gaming/playfab/features/automation/), register PollUpdater for a player_logged_in event.
 - Add UpdateHandler.cs and ensure PlayFab is authenticated before invoking UpdateHandler.Instance.UpdateProcedure().